 A metadata view is a collection of metadata fields that is applied to an archive.
 The Metadata View controls the fields that are in the different FotoWeb user interfaces and plugins, and whether they are read-only or editable.

 Users may only edit metadata in an archive if they have been given permission to do so in the archive's access list, but at the lowest level, it's the metadata view that controls whether a field is editable at all.

 Note: How metadata views affect uploading of assets to the system

 The metadata view that is assigned to an archive also affects the fields users see and are required to fill in when uploading assets to an archive.
 By setting required fields, and optionally coupling that field with a taxonomy that has preset values, users will have to fill these fields in when uploading files to the archive.
 This applies to all means of upload to FotoWeb: from web browsers, FotoWeb Desktop, Adobe Extensions, and FotoWeb mobile apps.

 Creating a metadata view

-Start by going to the Manage Metadata Views dialog from the Tools menu.
-Then click on Add Metadata View to begin.
-You can also clone an existing metadata view by hoovering over it and clicking on the Clone link that appears.
+Start by choosing Manage site from the Tools menu.
+The site configuration opens on a separate tab.
+Now select the Metadata views node on the left hand side and click on Add Metadata View (top left hand side)to begin.
+You can also clone an existing metadata view by hovering over it and clicking on the Clone link that appears.